benella/vestibule/README.md

 # Vestibule
 An automated TV shows downloader, for personal home use

-Integrates with Plex and Transmission
+Vestibule scans Torrents RSS feeds, and integrates with Plex and Transmission to automaticaly setup your favorite TV shows.